Private Jet Charter Services - Shannon Airport (EINN)

 Shannon Golf Club, Shannon, County Clare

 This highly rated Shannon Golf Club championship course is located next to the airport and has views of the Shannon Estuary.
 It has some long holes and a number of water features.
-You can start or end your southwest Ireland golf tour here before chartering a private business jet at SNN.
+You can start or end your southwest Ireland golf tour here before chartering a private jet at SNN.

 Or, go fishing